MDSplus/Documentation/docs/reference/environment-variables.md

 * `Closest`
 * `Previous`

->TODO: Stephen will figure out what functions use this

 #### PRINTER
 The default printer to use when printing a scope with `dwscope`.
 Defaults to `To file`.